sugaryourcoffee/secondhand/doc/MySQL-failover.md

     bind-address = 192.168.178.66

 The server-id has to be unique.
 We just increment for each slave the IP address.
 Our master has the server-id 1 and our slave 2.
+If we add additional slaves we just increment each slave's server-id by 1.

 After the configuration we have to restart the server in order the changes take effect